 A university of technology is characterized by being research informed rather than research driven, where the focus is on strategic and applied research that can be translated into professional practice.
 Furthermore, research output is commercialized, thus providing a source of income for the institution.
 Learning programmes, in which the emphasis on technological capability is as important as cognitive skills, are developed around graduate profiles as defined by industry and the professions.

 CONTENTS

-Page

-l.
-Contact Details 1
+١. Contact Details Ι

 2. Staffing 2

 3. Programmes offered by the Department 3

 4. Minimum admission requirements and programme structure 3

-5. Registration and Re-Registration Rules 10
+5. Registration and Re-Registration Rules 9

-6. Subject Content 13
+6. Module Contents 12